NanceCA/binational-trade-volumes/README.md

 # Exploring Binational Trade Volumes & Mobilitiy Between Mexico and the United States
-*Leveraging Exploratory Data Analysis (EDA) and regression to extract insights on the binational relationship between Mexico and the United States.*
+*Leveraging Exploratory Data Analysis (EDA) and regression to extract insights on the binational relationship between Mexico and the United States.
+Link to hosted site is [here](https://nanceca.github.io/binational-trade-volumes/).*

 ## Why explore binational trade and mobility volumes between Mexico and the United States?